-The rules dealing with U.S. federal income taxation are constantly under review by persons involved in the legislative process, the IRS and the U.S. Department of the Treasury, frequently resulting in revised interpretations of established concepts, statutory changes, revisions to regulations and other modifications and interpretations.
+The rules dealing with U.S. federal income taxation are constantly under review by persons involved in the legislative process, the IRS and the Treasury, frequently resulting in revised interpretations of established concepts, statutory changes, revisions to regulations and other modifications and interpretations.
 No assurance can be given as to whether, or in what form, any proposals affecting us or our common unitholders will be enacted.
 The present U.S. federal income tax treatment of an investment in our common units may be modified by administrative, legislative or judicial interpretation at any time, and any such action may affect investments and commitments previously made.
 Changes to the U.S. federal income tax laws and interpretations thereof could make it more difficult or impossible to be treated as a partnership that is not taxable as a corporation for U.S. federal income tax purposes, affect or cause us to change our investments and commitments, affect the tax considerations of an investment in us, change the character or treatment of portions of our income (including, for instance, the treatment of carried interest as ordinary income rather than capital gain) and adversely affect an investment in our common units.
-See risks described in the sections entitled "Risk Factors-Risks Related to Our Business-Our structure involves complex provisions of U.S.

-federal income tax laws for which no clear precedent or authority may be available.
+See risks described in the sections entitled "Risk Factors-Risks Related to Our Business-Our structure involves complex provisions of U.S. federal income tax laws for which no clear precedent or authority may be available.
 These structures also are subject to potential legislative, judicial or administrative change and differing interpretations, possibly on a retroactive basis," and "Risk Factors-Risks Related to Our Business-The U.S. Congress has considered legislation that would have (i) in some cases after a ten-year period, precluded us from qualifying as a partnership or required us to hold carried interest through taxable subsidiary corporations and (ii) taxed certain income and gains at increased rates.
-If any similar legislation were to be enacted and apply to us, the after tax income and gain related to our business, as well as the market price of our units, could be reduced" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2012, filed with the SEC on February 22, 2013, and incorporated by reference in this prospectus.
+Additionally, on February 26, 2014, Representative Dave Camp, Chairman of the discussion draft summarizing proposed legislation that would, among other things (1) generally treat publicly traded partnerships (other than those deriving 90 percent of their income from activities relating to mining and natural resources) as taxable corporations for tax years beginning after 2016 and (2) recharacterize a portion of capital gain from certain partnership interests held in connection with the performance of services as ordinary income for tax years beginning after 2014.
+If any similar legislation were to be enacted and apply to us, the after tax income and gain related to our business, as well as the market price of our units, could be reduced" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2013, filed with the SEC on February 24, 2014, and incorporated by reference in this prospectus.
 We and our common unitholders could be adversely affected by any such change in, or any new, tax law, regulation or interpretation.
 Our organizational documents and agreements permit the board of directors to modify the amended and restated operating agreement from time to time, without the consent of the common unitholders, in order to address certain changes in U.S. federal income tax regulations, legislation or interpretation.
 In some circumstances, such revisions could have a material adverse impact on some or all of our common unitholders.